-At December 31, 2019 and 2018, the portfolio included institutional money market fund shares and synthetic guaranteed investment contracts held for liquidity and total return strategies.
-The Liquidity Strategy includes an underlying fixed-income security portfolio of asset-backed and mortgage-backed securities, Corporate bonds, U.S. government notes, and a book value, fully-benefit-responsive wrap contract issued by one insurance company, rated "AA+" by S&P. Constant duration synthetic guaranteed investment contracts is a Total Return Strategy consisting of an underlying fixed-income security portfolio of corporate bonds, U.S. government notes, asset-backed and mortgage backed securities, and book value, fully-benefit-responsive wrap contracts.
-They were issued by a non-U.S. investment bank and a U.S. retirement insurance and annuity company, each rated "AAA" by S&P. The Pension Boards has contracted for fully-benefit-responsive wrap agreements that permit members to make routine withdrawals and transfers as permitted by the Annuity Plan, at a stable unit value of \$1.00.
+At December 31, 2020 and 2019, the portfolio included institutional money market fund shares and synthetic guaranteed investment contracts held for liquidity and total return strategies.
+The Liquidity Strategy includes an underlying fixed-income security portfolio of asset-backed and mortgage-backed securities, U.S. government notes, and a book value, fully-benefit-responsive wrap contract issued by one insurance company, rated "AA+" by S&P. Constant duration synthetic guaranteed investment contracts is a Total Return Strategy consisting of an underlying fixed-income security portfolio of corporate bonds, U.S. government notes, asset-backed and mortgage backed securities, and book value, fully-benefit-responsive wrap contracts.
+They were issued by a non-U.S. investment bank and a U.S. retirement insurance and annuity company, each rated "AA+" by S&P. The Pension Boards has contracted for fully-benefit-responsive wrap agreements that permit members to make routine withdrawals and transfers as permitted by the Annuity Plan, at a stable unit value of \$1.00.
 Stable value investments are reported at contract value, which approximates fair value.
-For 2019 and 2018, the average yield and annualized crediting interest rates of the portfolio were 2.37% and 2.07%, respectively.
+For 2020 and 2019, the average yield and annualized crediting interest rates of the portfolio were 2.22% and 2.37%, respectively.
 Crediting rates are set monthly and are not less than zero.